NUCLEAR ENERGY

 Australia's coal-fired generators are retiring.
 The shift to renewables is well underway, with renewables accounting for 40% of the total electricity delivered through the National Electricity Market in 2023.
 See: AEMO's 2024 Integrated System Plan Overview.

-While nuclear power has a decarbonisation role to play in countries without our natural advantages, the evidence shows it is too expensive and too slow to roll out in Australia and its potential is eclipsed by solar and wind.
+Nuclear power has a decarbonisation role to play in countries without our natural advantages, however the evidence shows it is too expensive and too slow to roll out in Australia and its potential is eclipsed by solar and wind.
 This is confirmed in the recent 2023/24 GenCost Report produced by Australia's independent national science agency, CSIRO and the 2024 Integrated System Plan, which is the roadmap for the transition of the National Electricity Market, produced by the independent Australian Energy Market Operator (AEMO).

 The prospect of nuclear power in Australia has been debated since the 1950s.
 Independent reviews have consistently concluded that nuclear energy in Australia is not viable.
 Historically, this was because of the low cost and wide availability of coal.
 Now, it is because of our competitive advantages in renewable energy, which has become the lowest cost form of energy in the last decade, due to technological developments.